Tương Dương district

 Tương Dương is a rural district of Nghệ An province, in the North Central Coast region of Vietnam.
-As of 2018 the district had a population of 83,640.
-The district covers an area of 2,811.92 km².
+As of 2019 the district had a population of 77,830.
+The district covers an area of 2,811.92 km2.
 The district capital lies at Thạch Giám township.

+Geography

+Tuong Duong is a highland mountainous district located in the southwest of Nghe An province, nearly 200 km from the city of Vinh and 90 km from Nam Can border gate; the district has an area more than 3 times larger than the province of Bac Ninh and nearly twice the size of Thai Binh province, passing through by National Route 7, with a total border length.
+The border with Laos is 59.73 km.
+Tuong Duong district is geographically located: